Rafael-BL/lttng-dynamic-instrumentation/README.md

 </pre>

 ##Event recording
+To trace an event four main things need to be done.
+Firstly, we have to compute the sum of the length of each field on the event.
+This sum is not static since some CTF fields are of variable length(e.g. ctf_sequence).
+Secondly, we have to initialize a ringbuffer context for this tracepoint and its length.
+Thirdly, we write each field in the ringbuffer.
+Finally, we commit the context.
+Once a context is commited it can be consumed by the consumer daemon and in turn write to a file.

+N.B.
 The following pseudocode makes it look like function calls are added inside the target function.
 I doubt that it's how Dyninst really does it but it's simpler for my explanations.
 ###Pseudo-code
 <pre>
 bool isCtxReady = false;